 - Let it burn out.
 The idea here is burning what you need and hopefully having it self-extinguish by the time you're done.
 This is something you'll need to experiment with a bit, but it's a lot easier than it sounds.
 When in doubt, burn less—you can always light it up again—this is a far better alternative to having to wait for it to die out on its own.

 When to Smudge

-When feeling depressed, anxious, or otherwise unusual (with low 'spirtual' energy).
+- When feeling depressed, anxious, or otherwise unusual (with low 'spiritual' energy).

 A Few More Tips

 - Remember: The longer you leave the herb lit, the longer it will burn, and the more smoke it will produce.
 Don't overdo it; your home will reek.

 - You may want to open a window, as sage (and other herbs) can sometimes smell quite pungent, even when not overdoing it.

 - Be mindful of pets.
 This smoke is not intended for inhalation; you don't want Fido sucking it down because you overdid it.